Abida64/goodgrowth/README.md

 that property’s location.
 Their belief is that this additional information will increase the probability of users visiting a property.

+How To Use

+Chrome browser would be ideal, however you can run this on any browser's console.

+For Chrome Browser, paste into snippet, run it,

+How It Was Built

 Step One - Fetch the Data
 Using Postman, test the given endpoint is displaying weather data.
 Thunderclient, is also an option.
 Essentially, I did this to see how the data is structured, and that the link is functioning.
 Initially I got an error message "lat is not defined".
 Turns out the problem was, "amp;" inside the query parameters - once I deleted this the data was populating.
 I noticed it is a json object, and the temperature was nested inside an array.